Our story

 CellCentric went on to develop a potent and specific small molecule p300/CBP inhibitor, inobrodib.
 It targets the conserved bromodomain of p300/CBP.
 Inobrodib is formulated as a capsule taken orally.

-Inobrodib is now in Phase II clinical trials for multiple indications.
+Inobrodib is now in Phase II clinical trials.

-CellCentric is evaluating the safety and effectiveness of inobrodib in clinical trials.
-Studies are currently active across the UK.
-Regulatory approval has also been granted in the US and Europe.
+CellCentric is evaluating the safety and efficacy of inobrodib in clinical trials, treating both solid tumours and hematological malignancies.
+The main focus is on multiple myeloma.
+Studies are active across the UK and in the US and EU.

 Latest tweets from @CellCentric